 Simple Organization Tips…

-I pretty much believe that organization is the key to my sanity, making organization tips a must in my world.
+I pretty much believe that organization is the key to my sanity.

-I thrive when I am able to work in a clean, organized space.
-My kids do too.
+I thrive when I am able to work in a clean, organized space and my kids do too.

 While they don’t always notice the benefits of a tidy space on a daily basis, they definitely experience the frustration that comes when something isn’t in its proper place.

 If you’re always on the lookout for new organizing ideas and tips, rest assured that you’re not alone!
-Even I constantly change up our organizational systems!
-Kids grow, needs change, and organization styles need updating from time to time!
+Even I constantly change up our organizational systems because kids grow, things change, and organization styles need updating from time to time.